Templates & Lessons

 Helping Students Identify Trustworthy Sources Online

-Last week, we talked about a few ways to help your students judge the reliability of information they find online, and shared a Deck with practical examples you can present to your class.
+Last week, we talked about a few ways to help your students judge the reliability of information they find online, and shared a Deck (for Google Slides and Powerpoint) with practical examples you can present to your class.
 Today, let’s talk about a few more ways to decide whether something is a good source of online information.

 We’ve all had a Facebook friend share an article they were up in arms about, only to have someone gently (or not-so-gently) point out to them that it’s from the Onion, Borowitz Report, or other satire sites.
 Sometimes, our own biases cloud our judgment so we don’t immediately recognize something as satire, and that’s OK!
 The trick is not to share these articles, or use them as a source, until we’re sure of what we’re reading.
 Here are some easy ways to detect satire:

 - Does this seem too good, funny, outrageous, or convenient to be true?
 Does it confirm my own personal beliefs?

 - Is the article from the Onion, Clickhole, Borowitz Report, Weekly World News, or National Report?

 - If not, can I find another trusted source reporting the same thing?

 - If not, when I paste the URL of the article into RealOrSatire.com, what does it tell me?

 If you can’t verify what you’re reading through any of the above, it’s best not to share this information.
 Better safe than sorry, right?